Interview on consulting, storytelling and the role of agencies today

 3. Based on these observations, what role would you assign to us or to agencies today?

-As an agency, we are communicative doers: we conceive, build and implement, as well as deliver communicative solutions.
+As an agency, we are communicative doers: we are the ones who conceive, build and implement, as well as the providers of communicative measures.
 However, outsourced capacity is really just part of the day-to-day business of good agencies.
 As consultants with many years of experience, we bring to the table, as a team, very broad yet highly specialised expertise and that invaluable external perspective.
 Together, this enables us to adopt an optimal consulting approach.

 4. Do you have any examples of this “optimal consulting approach”?

-Firstly: empowering leaders through communication.
-Against the backdrop of digital transformation, amongst other things, the importance of communication in the field of ‘leadership’ is coming increasingly into focus these days.
-Modern leaders must be good communicators and able to discuss matters such as change processes with staff at any time.
+Firstly: empowering executives through communication.
+In the context of digital transformation, amongst other things, the importance of communication in the field of ‘leadership’ is coming increasingly into focus these days.
+Modern leaders must be good communicators and be able to talk to staff at any time about, for example, change processes.
 Not every leader can do this automatically.
 In our experience, most leaders are very open-minded, eager to learn and grateful for the advice on this aspect.

-Secondly: communication is emotion management.
-Particularly when companies are undergoing a major change process, uncontrolled office gossip is a common and, above all, potent side effect.
-From a communication perspective, this is a highly sensitive process that often poses significant challenges even for us consultants as a team.
+Secondly: communication is about managing emotions.
+Especially when companies are undergoing a major change process, uncontrolled office gossip is a common and, above all, potent side effect.
+From a communication perspective, this is a highly sensitive process that often places great demands on us as consultants within the team.
 Here, it is important to advise our clients on the dos and don’ts, to anticipate challenges or even risks, and to navigate this phase sustainably using the appropriate tools (stakeholder mapping, SWOT analysis, etc.).

 5. So, final question: What advice would you give to companies looking to modernise or even completely overhaul their corporate communications?

-Talk to in-house communicators or consultants.
+Talk to corporate communicators or consultants.
 Don’t think in terms of specific measures, but in strategic terms!
 First clarify the objectives and target audiences.
 Only then should we discuss channels and measures.